PRCA commissions research to define PR’s contribution to the UK economy

 Read More

-The ASA/CAP have released a post called: To include or not to include – VAT in stated prices.
-I have enclosed the text of the link below, but please have a look at the ASA/CAP site as there are lots of things of interest to anyone with an interest in Ethical Marketing.
+The ASA/CAP have released a post called: Tread carefully: VAT’s the Way to Do It: Get your pricing ads right, but please have a look at the ASA/CAP site as there are lots of things of interest to anyone with an interest in Ethical Marketing.
 The CAP Code requires that prices in ads include non-optional taxes, duties, fees and charges that apply to all or most buyers.
 This applies to all advertising and marketing materials, including websites and social media profiles.
-Because the…
+Because the correct use of VAT-inclusive and VAT-exclusive prices is a recurring issue…

 Read More